 With it access to Docs, or change of ownership of Docs, without the owner’s knowledge or permission, can only be accomplished with the input of at least two people in the organization.
 Read more.

 BACKUP IMPORTANT DRIVE FILES

 I. Subscribe to Google Vault, or implement a DIY backup system based on scripts and Google Takeout service (for small and infrequent recovery requests).

 II.
 Use third-party Google Workspace backup services to automate data backup and recovery, as well as overcome the 25-55 days native data recovery limit.

-Ta-da! — Now your organisation’s Google Drive is as sparkling clean, protected and more streamlined than ever for the new year.
+Ta-da! — Now your organization’s Google Drive is as sparkling clean, protected, and more streamlined than ever for the new year.

 Looking for more Google Drive Management content? — See our Admin’s Google Drive Management Playbook

 More end-of-year Admin tasks to cross off that list? — Check out our 10 End of Year Google Workspace Admin Tasks

 Stay in the loop